 Illiquidity

 Real estate syndications are long-term investments.
-Once you commit funds, your capital is typically tied up for 3–7 years with little to no option for early withdrawal.
+Once you commit funds, your capital is typically locked up for 3–7 years, with little to no option to withdraw early.
 If you need quick access to your money, syndications may not be the right fit.

 Market Risk